solangegueiros/brz-token-bridge/docs/Bridge.md

 This function include a new blockchain in the list of allowed blockchains used in the bridge.

-Only owner can call it,
+Only owner can call it.
-which is the address defined in constructor: DEFAULT_ADMIN_ROLE or another address added in this role.

 Can not be called if the Bridge is paused.